14th Dec 2021

 Most weeds that are found in lawns can be controlled within one or two selective weed killer applications.
 Common weeds are perennial weeds.
 This means that they can live and continue to produce for several years.

-Some examples of weeds that can be killed within one application include:
+Some examples of weeds that can be removed within one application include:

 There are certain weeds that can be very difficult to eradicate from a lawn, due to the way in which they spread.
 These weeds include:

 Speedwells – These weeds are the most difficult to eradicate from a lawn, as they spread by creeping stems and can also be spread by uncollected mower cuttings (mulch).
 Slender and Germander are the most common of speedwells found in lawns.

 Lesser Trefoil – This is an annual weed, which is part of the clover family of weeds, and it can take advantage of areas that are lacking in essential nutrients.
 Once established, this weed can spread very quickly throughout a lawn, therefore specific weed killers must be used to stop the weed from spreading.

 Woodrush – Field Woodrush is a grass-like weed, commonly found in lawns that have an acidic nature.
 In spring, a lawn can become unsightly when this weed has established, as brown flower heads start to appear with fine white hairs.
 Eventually, seed-heads are produced, allowing the weed to spread further.
 Woodrush requires specific weed killers to be applied multiple times in order to eradicate it completely.

 Yarrow – This weed is fairly difficult to eradicate from a lawn once it has established itself.
 Yarrow requires multiple applications of specific products to completely remove it from a lawn.
 Yarrow is drought tolerant and can endure infertile/sandy soils.